• Blog

 4. Examine what you’re offering

-Going back to that idea of Maslow’s hierarchy of needs, a person has to feel safe and secure before they can think about lofty ideas like goal setting, self-actualization, or in this case, quarterly profit.
+A person has to feel safe and secure before considering elevated ideas like goal setting, self-actualization, or, in this case, quarterly profit.
+For the workplace, this mostly translates to HR and cold hard compensation.

-5. Revamp your onboarding process
+5. Revamp your onboarding process with video

 Many employees sitting in an auditorium to watch new employee orientation

-• Avoid overwhelming new employees by providing a mix of live and on-demand training.
-(Interactive video lets employees watch on their own time while still assessing their knowledge.)
+• Provide a mix of live and on-demand training to avoid overwhelming new employees.
+Interactive video lets employees watch independently while still assessing their knowledge.

 7. Invest in management

-You’ve probably heard that old adage: “People quit managers, not companies.”
-A 2015 study by Gallup showed that this is undeniably true, demonstrating that 70% of the variance in employee engagement scores can be directly attributed to managers.
-(While this study is several years old, the core dynamics are unlikely to have changed — especially as employee engagement is even lower now than when the study was conducted.)
+You've probably heard the old adage: "People quit managers, not companies."
+A Gallup study proved this true, demonstrating that 70% of the variance in employee engagement scores can be directly attributed to managers.

-• Promoting managers with strong soft skills like empathy and communication
+• Promoting managers with strong soft skills like empathy and communication.

-• Providing a way for employees to seek HR help with a difficult manager
+• Providing a way for employees to seek HR help with a difficult manager.

-• Establishing a regular schedule of communication between managers and direct reports
+• Establishing a regular schedule of communication between managers and direct reports.

-• Creating an objective system for setting goals and measuring KPIs
+• Creating an objective system for setting goals and measuring KPIs.

-8. Ask for and listen to employee feedback
+8. Use video for employee feedback

 Two women filling out an employee engagement survey in a modern bright office